 Step 3: Evaluation of a proposal

 Each proposal is evaluated by a Statistics Canada Subject Matter Expert(s).
 SSHRC facilitates this review process.
 The approval of proposals will be based on:

 - relevance of the methods to be applied - the data to be analyzed;

 - demonstrated need for access to detailed microdata as indicated by key variables contained in the dataset; and

 - expertise and ability of the researchers to carry out the proposed research as illustrated in the CVs and list of contributions.

-An institutional review determines if access to detailed microdata is needed and whether these data can support the project.
+An institutional review determines if access to detailed microdata is needed and provides feedback on whether these data can support the project.
 SSHRC will inform the principal investigator of the decision within eight weeks of the date of application.
 If proposals are deemed to be incomplete by institutional or peer reviewers (due to insufficient detail on any of the elements in the proposal), the eight-week review timeline may be extended to accommodate revision and resubmission of the proposal.
 Institutional review of a project proposal does not guarantee analytical success.
 In the case where work cannot be completed on an approved project,Footnote 1 researchers have the option of amending the statement of work to ensure project feasibility or withdrawing their project from the RDC.